Maryam-Nasseri/AI-Agents-Systems-and-Research/README.md

 AgentVerse is designed to facilitate the deployment of multiple LLM-based agents in various applications.
 AgentVerse primarily provides two frameworks: task-solving and simulation.

 ## TalktoData
-Agentic system for Data discovery, data cleaning, analysis & visualization
+This is an agentic system for Data discovery, data cleaning, analysis & visualization; AI Data Analyst that works with your CSV, Excel, Google Sheets and SQL Databases.
+The system has a limited free tier too.